 Posted on May 16, 2018 by Charlotte

-These important meetings nominally take place four times per year, most of the time in Paris, but this time we are meeting in one of the other ESA establishments, ESRIN, located in Frascati, Italy.
+These important meetings nominally take place four times per year, most of the time in Paris.
+However, this time we are meeting in one of the other ESA establishments, ESRIN, located in Frascati, Italy.

-If you are interested, you can find details of the company set-up on their website www.avio.com
+If you are interested, you can find details of the company set-up on their website here.

 Originally, Avio worked on propulsion for the first European launcher attempt called Europa (back in 1965).

 They continued this work on Ariane, Ariane 4 and Ariane 5.
 Next step was to try to develop a small launcher using the booster they had developed for Ariane 5.
 This new launcher was called Vega and Avio was the prime contractor for this brand new creation.
-It was a new challenge for them since they had never done the full launcher systems work before developing Vega and after securing the support of other ESA member states they received good help from ESA and could realise their dream.
+It was a new challenge for them since they had never done the full launcher systems work before developing Vega.
+After securing the support of other ESA member states, they received good help from ESA, and could finally realise their dream.

-The first successful Vega launch was in 2012 and the 11th carried a Moroccan satellite into orbit in November 2017.
+The first successful Vega launch was in 2012; already by November 2017, the 11th launch carried a Moroccan satellite into orbit.
 All flights have been flawless so far and the close cooperation between Avio and ESA continues today.

 We were then given a tour of the factory by Massimo Epifany, recently the Head of Europropulsion and Regulus in Kourou.
 The halls are huge…. dimensioned for full production of segments in use for Ariane 5 and Vega.

-The Ariane 5 booster production process is as follows (very simplified and pictures were not allowed so I will try to describe what I saw)
+The Ariane 5 booster production process is as follows.
+Note that this is very simplified, and as pictures were not allowed, I will try to describe what I saw.

-- The mechanical structure (1st, 2nd and 3rd stages) arrive from the German suppliers.
-These resemble big tubes
+1. The mechanical structure (1st, 2nd and 3rd stages) arrive from the German suppliers.
+These resemble big tubes.

-- Rubber insulation is applied inside the tube.
+2. Rubber insulation is applied inside the tube.
 This is what protects the structure from the intense heat generated during the boost phase.
-The structure would otherwise crack from the stress induced by the Temperature difference between inside (3,000 deg C during boost phase) and outside (sub-zero temperature).
+The structure would otherwise crack from the stress induced by the temperature difference between inside (3,000 degrees Celsius during boost phase) and outside (sub-zero temperature).
 The insulation layer varies depending on the need.

-- Once the rubber has been applied, the segment it is vulcanised i.e. hardened and then checked for deficiencies.
+3. Once the rubber has been applied, the segment it is vulcanised – that is, hardened and then checked for deficiencies.

-- The segment then goes to another building and there the outside layer is constructed via an intricate process with several steps.
+4. The segment then goes to another building.
+There, the outside layer is constructed via an intricate process with several steps.

-- A layer of coated carbon fibre is applied after which the segment looks like one of those balls of string you can buy at the grocery shop except neater and tighter.
-Not so long ago skilled manual operators did this task.
-Today it is done by robots.
+5. Next, a layer of coated carbon fibre is applied, after which the segment looks like one of those balls of string you can buy at the grocery shop — except neater and tighter.
+Not so long, ago skilled manual operators did this task.
+Today, it is done by robots.

-- A layer of another material is applied on top of this carbon fibre, again by robots after which it resembles a big spool of sowing thread.
+6. A layer of another material is applied on top of this carbon fibre — again by robots, after which it resembles a big spool of sewing thread.

-- the tube-shaped segment goes into an autoclave for “baking”.
-The rubber inside will expand but at the same time the outside material will contract.
-The coated carbon fibre in between these two (think of it like the filling of a sandwich) will smear out, filling all the tiny gaps.
+7. The tube-shaped segment goes into an autoclave for “baking”.
+The rubber inside will expand whilst the outside material will contract.
+The coated carbon fibre in between these two – much like the filling of a sandwich — will smear out, filling all the tiny gaps.

-- After exiting the autoclave the outer surface is smoothed
+8. After exiting the autoclave, the outer surface is smoothed

-Segment 1, the smaller one (still pretty big) will be filled with solid propellant here in Avio, Colleferro and then shipped to Kourou.
+Segment 1, the smaller one (which is still pretty big!) will be filled with solid propellant here in Avio, Colleferro, then shipped to Kourou.

 The Qualification Model of the P120 was sitting in this hall; sensors were plastered over the black surface.
-This model will be subjected to Qualification testing in the coming months.
-Qualification testing means that we go beyond the nominal conditions the booster will encounter.
-This is to demonstrate that we have designed for failure scenarios.
+This model will be subjected to qualification testing in the coming months.
+Qualification testing means that we go beyond the nominal conditions the booster will encounter, which is done to demonstrate that we have designed for failure scenarios.
 The qualification testing will be done using a mechanical structure that was specifically designed for this purpose.